Xiangyu2019/Multipartite-Co-clustering/README.md

 ## Data

-All the essential data required to run the scripts within the framework are conveniently located within the repository.
-This ensures you have immediate access to the necessary datasets for executing the framework's functionalities seamlessly.
+The necessary data for executing the framework's scripts is readily accessible in the Hugging Face repository.
+You can find all required datasets at (https://huggingface.co/datasets/Xiangyuden/Network-Fusion).
+This ensures integration and usage within the framework.

 ## Contributing